JFoederer/robotframeworkMBT/demo/Titanic/README.md

 If you choose the `hit` scenario, don't be surprised if you encounter some failures along the route...

+### Step 4: Running the demo game (optional)

+The demo also contains a playable version of the software under test.
+To start the game, follow the following instructions

+* Install matplotlib: `pip install matplotlib`
+* Based on your system, install curses
+  * for Windows: `pip install windows-curses`
+  * for UNIX based systems it should work out of the box
+* Navigate to your local `demo/Titanic` folder
+* Run: `python run_game.py`

 ## Project structure

 In the root Titanic folder of this demo you will find 5 subfolders: